techidaily/site-win11-tips/source/_posts/altering-your-onedrive-save-point-on-windows-10.md

  When you change where your OneDrive folder is located, you’ll also have to set it to sync with your files on the cloud.
 You’ll have to unlink your OneDrive folder on your PC first, then move the folder to a new location, and finally re-link your PC to your Microsoft account.
 These steps will help you set that up.

- If you’re new to the concept, check out our articles on[what OneDrive is](https://www.makeuseof.com/what-is-onedrive/) and[why you should use it](https://www.makeuseof.com/microsoft-onedrive-personal-benefits/) .
+ If you’re new to the concept, check out our articles on [what OneDrive is](https://www.makeuseof.com/what-is-onedrive/) and [why you should use it](https://www.makeuseof.com/microsoft-onedrive-personal-benefits/) .

 ### 1\.
 Unlinking OneDrive

- The first thing to do is to[unlink your OneDrive folder from your Microsoft account](https://www.makeuseof.com/unlink-onedrive-microsoft-account-windows/) so that files on the cloud no longer sync to their current location.
+ The first thing to do is to [unlink your OneDrive folder from your Microsoft account](https://www.makeuseof.com/unlink-onedrive-microsoft-account-windows/) so that files on the cloud no longer sync to their current location.

  Your OneDrive files on your PC will no longer synchronize to the cloud.
 Don’t worry; a little later you’ll be re-linking your OneDrive folder to your Microsoft account.